 If at-exit? is true, then callback is applied when Racket exits, even if the custodian is not explicitly shut down.

 If weak? is true, then callback may not be called if v is determined to be unreachable during garbage collection.
-The value v is always weakly held by the custodian, even if weak? is #f.
+The value v is initially weakly held by the custodian, even if weak? is #f.
 A value associated with a custodian can therefore be finalized via will executors, at least through will registrations and register-finalizer uses after calling register-custodian-shutdown, but the value becomes strongly held when no there are no other strong references and no later-registered finalizers or wills apply.

 Normally, weak? should be false.
 To trigger actions based on

 Changed in version 126.96.36.199 of package base: Added the #:ordered? argument.